wincent/masochist/content/blog/walrus-0.3-released.md

 For over 3 years now, Walrus has been powered by its own sophisticated, embedded "[packrat](/wiki/packrat)" parser generator.
 The generator has at last been extracted into a separate gem called [Walrat](/wiki/Walrat) for ease of use in other projects (see [the release announcement](/blog/walrat-0.1-released)).
 Version 0.3 of Walrus is the first release without the embedded parser generator, and instead depends on Walrat as an external dependency.

-# Changelog and source code

-A full list of changes in this release can be viewed [here](http://git.wincent.com/Walrus.git/shortlog/refs/tags/0.3).
-The source code can be explored via [the project source code repository](http://git.wincent.com/Walrus.git).

 # Installation

 ```shell